RedHatInsights/xjoin-operator/README.md

 The code for the top level resources (XJoinDataSource and XJoinIndex) can be found in the [controllers/datasource](controllers/datasource) and the [controllers/index](controllers/index) directory.

 There are many different parameters and sources of parameters across the operator.
 These are handled by the [ConfigManager](controllers/config/manager.go).
 The parameters for the xjoin.v2 resources are defined in [controllers/parameters](controllers/parameters).

+### Validation

+Each IndexPipeline is continuously validated via an IndexValidator.
+For a given Index there can be at most 2 IndexPipelines.
+One pipeline is considered `active` while the other is `refreshing`.
+The `active` pipeline is served to users via the GraphQL Gateway.
+When the `refreshing` pipeline becomes valid it replaces the `active` pipeline.
+The status fields on each Kubernetes CRD is used to manage the `active` and `refreshing` state.

+This is the high level flow of what happens when an active IndexPipeline becomes out of sync:

+- The IndexValidator updates the status to invalid for each DataSourcePipeline that is referenced by the IndexPipeline
+- The DataSource (parent of the DataSourcePipeline) watches the DataSourcePipeline.
+So, when the active DataSourcePipeline's status is set to invalid, the DataSource is reconciled and starts to refresh by creating a new DataSourcePipeline
+- The IndexPipeline also watches the DataSourcePipeline and is reconciled to be invalid
+- The Index is watching the IndexPipeline, so it is reconciled and starts to refresh by creating a new IndexPipeline

+This is a summary of the different states an Index can be in:

+- Newly created
+   - ActiveVersion: ""
+   - ActiveVersionIsValid: false
+   - RefreshingVersion: "1234"
+- Data is in sync
+   - ActiveVersion: "1234"
+   - ActiveVersionIsValid: true
+   - RefreshingVersion: ""
+- Data is out of sync, refreshing
+   - ActiveVersion: "1234"
+   - ActiveVersionIsValid: false
+   - RefreshingVersion: "5678"
+- Data is back in sync, refreshing version replaced active version
+   - ActiveVersion: "5678"
+   - ActiveVersionIsValid: true
+   - RefreshingVersion: ""